 Food Combining the Body Ecology Way

-Proper food combining is a system of eating f foods that combine together efficiently to assist digestion so that your digestive tract does not have to work so hard to give you the nutrients you need for energy.
-You can learn the basics with 3 simple guidelines.
+Proper food combining is a system of eating foods that combine together efficiently to assist digestion so that your digestive tract does not have to work so hard to give you the nutrients you need for energy.
+You can learn the basics with three simple guidelines.

-For anyone just starting on the Body Ecology program, I recommend avoiding most fruits -- they have a high concentration of natural sugars that encourage the growth of yeast and other pathogens.
+For anyone just starting on the Body Ecology program, we recommend avoiding most fruits -- they have a high concentration of natural sugars that encourage the growth of yeast and other pathogens.

 The exceptions are sour fruits like lemons and limes, unsweetened juices from cranberries and black currants, and pomegranates.
 These fruits are very low in sugars and are safe to eat, even in the initial, more limited phase of the program.

-Once your inner ecosystem is restored (usually within 3 months of remaining on stage one of The Diet), you can introduce other low-sugar fruits like grapefruit and kiwis, as well as pineapple, blueberries, and strawberry.
+Once your inner ecosystem is restored (usually within three months of remaining on Stage 1 of The Diet), you can introduce other low-sugar fruits like grapefruit and kiwis, as well as pineapple, blueberries, and strawberry.
 These sour fruits combine best with kefir and yogurt made from milk and sprouted seeds and nuts.
-Nuts, seeds and dairy foods including cheese are called "protein fats" because they truly are a protein and a fat combined together by nature.
+Nuts, seeds, and dairy foods including cheese are called "protein fats" because they truly are a protein and a fat combined together by nature.

 In the kitchen: Start your morning with a glass of warm water and lemon juice to hydrate your body and cleanse and tone your digestive system.
 Lemon and lime juice can be eaten with animal protein for flavor and to enhance digestion.

 2. Eat Proteins with Non-Starchy Vegetables and/or Ocean Vegetables